crypt0rr/kb/content/tools/framework/impacket/secretsdump-py/index.md

                         Extract only NTDS.DIT data for specific users based on an LDAP filter.
 Only available for DRSUAPI approach.
 Implies also -just-dc switch
-  -just-dc              Extract only NTDS.DIT data (NTLM hashes and Kerberos keys) -just-dc-ntlm         Extract only NTDS.DIT data (NTLM hashes only) -pwd-last-set         Shows pwdLastSet attribute for each NTDS.DIT account.
+  -just-dc              Extract only NTDS.DIT data (NTLM hashes and Kerberos keys) -just-dc-ntlm         Extract only NTDS.DIT data (NTLM hashes only) -skip-user SKIP_USER  Do NOT extract NTDS.DIT data for the user specified.
+Can provide comma-separated list of users to skip, or text file with one user per line
+  -pwd-last-set         Shows pwdLastSet attribute for each NTDS.DIT account.
 Doesn't apply to -outputfile data -user-status          Display whether or not the user is disabled -history              Dump password history, and LSA secrets OldVal